rustyeddy/rustyeddy.com/content/software/testing.md

 we like to call them now.
 For example, a database and inputs from a sensor are two _sub-systems_ that are frequently found in _embedded_ and _IoT_ style software projects.

-## Acceptance Tests are Blackbox

-The acceptance tests are by definition what the customer expects the software to do, and has in effect agreed to be happy with, the software once it passes acceptance tests.